 “Has it?”
 When he realized what I was talking about, that there were twinkle-bells of sunshine in the room, he smiled like a weather man, like an ecstatic patron of recurrent light, and repeated the news to Daisy.
 “What do you think of that?
 It’s stopped raining.”

-Just one dude comparing another dude’s smile to that of a patron of recurrent light.
-Sure, Nick’s third wheeling Gatsby’s date with Daisy pretty hard, but that hasn’t stopped him from mentioning Gatsby in the same sentence as “twinkle-bells of sunshine,” which I choose to believe was deliberate.
+Just one guy comparing another guy’s smile to that of an ecstatic patron of recurrent light.
+Sure, Nick’s third wheeling Gatsby’s date with Daisy pretty hard, but do I detect some wistfulness in Nick’s observations?
+A hint of jealousy, perhaps?

 #3: Nick Doesn’t Believe a Word Gatsby’s Saying, But He Believes in Him